 serializerOrNull

-Creates a serializer for the given type. type argument can be obtained with experimental typeOf method.
-Returns null
+Creates a serializer for the given type if possible. type argument is usually obtained with typeOf method.

-if serializer cannot be created (provided type or its type argument is not serializable).
+if serializer cannot be created (given type or its type argument is not serializable).

-Attempts to create a serializer for the given type and fallbacks to contextual lookup for non-serializable types. type argument can be obtained with experimental typeOf method.
-Returns null
+Retrieves default serializer for the given type and, if type is not serializable, fallbacks to contextual lookup. type argument is usually obtained with typeOf method.

-if serializer cannot be created (provided type or its type argument is not serializable and is not registered in this module).
+if serializer cannot be created (given type or its type argument is not serializable and is not registered in this module).

 Retrieves a KSerializer for the given KClass or returns null